-Now, however, the answer to who abuses heroin has some very different answers.
-It’s not a drug that just impacts the inner city, nor is it reserved to just one particular demographic.
+A few decades ago, the idea of heroin abuse was one that was primarily reserved for inner cities.
+Now, it’s clear that heroin is not a drug that just impacts the inner city, nor is it reserved to just one particular demographic.
 It affects every demographic in a big way.

-- There were more than 20.5 million Americans 12 and older with a substance use disorder of some kind in 2015 and of those, nearly 600,000 had a disorder involving heroin
+- There were more than 19.7 million Americans 12 and older with a substance use disorder of some kind in 2017 and of those, nearly 500,000 had a disorder involving heroin